gordonbrander/spellcaster/README.md

 console.log(count()) // 1
 ```

 So far, so good.
 But signals have a hidden superpower: they're reactive!

-When we reference a signal within a rective scope, the scope will update whenever the signal updates.
+When we reference a signal within a rective scope, that scope will re-run whenever the signal value updates.
 For example, let's create a derived signal from another signal, using `computed()`.

 ```js
 import {signal, computed} from './tendril.js'